werf/werf/docs/_includes/reference/cli/werf_kubectl_alpha_auth_whoami.md

             The name of the kubeconfig cluster to use --context=''
-            The name of the kubeconfig context to use (default $WERF_KUBE_CONTEXT) --home-dir=''
+            The name of the kubeconfig context to use (default $WERF_KUBE_CONTEXT) --disable-compression=false
+            If true, opt-out of response compression for all requests to the server --home-dir=''
             Use specified dir to store werf cache files and dirs (default $WERF_HOME or ~/.werf) --insecure-skip-tls-verify=false